aliyun/terraform-provider-alicloud/website/docs/r/cms_alarm.html.markdown

 * `enabled` - (Optional) Whether to enable alarm rule.
 Default to true.
 * `webhook`- (Optional, Available in 1.46.0+) The webhook that should be called when the alarm is triggered.
 Currently, only http protocol is supported.
 Default is empty string.
 * `metric_dimensions` - (Optional, Computed, Available in 1.174.0+) Map of the resources associated with the alarm rule, such as "instanceId", "device" and "port".
 Each key's value is a string, and it uses comma to split multiple items.
 For more information, see [Metrics Reference](https://www.alibabacloud.com/help/doc-detail/28619.htm).
+* `prometheus` - (Optional, ForceNew, Available in 1.179.0+) The Prometheus alert rule.
+See the following `Block prometheus`. **Note:** This parameter is required only when you create a Prometheus alert rule for Hybrid Cloud Monitoring.

 -> **NOTE:** Each resource supports the creation of one of the following three levels.